« HOME

 Like Golf...

-Reaching target in fewest hops
+Reach the goal in fewest hops

-Completing hole in fewest strokes
+Finish the hole in fewest strokes

-Sequence of shots toward green
+A sequence of shots toward the green

-Celebrating 3-hop solutions
+3-hop solutions earn "Genius"

-Celebrating birdies and eagles
+Low scores earn birdies and eagles

-Clear destination (target word)
+Clear destination (goal word)

 Clear endpoint (the hole)